AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 bitnami@Wolfram:~$  sudo apt-get install smartgit
 ```

-I have not yet figured out how to run Smartgit on this machine.
+I have not yet figured out how to run Smartgit.
+I presume to have to make a graphical terminal tunnel of some sort to run it.

 ## 9. Local Settings